ImageMagick/Usage-Markdown/quantize/index.md

 Converting to gray-scale will equalize all the channels in the image, before they are dithered.
 But as each channel is dithered independent of each other and in a random way, the result is not a bitmap image as you would expect.
-Instead you will get a splatter of color pixels, especially for mid-tone colors.
+Instead, you will get a splatter of colored pixels, especially for mid-tone colors.

 ~~~
 convert  logo.png  -colorspace Gray -random-threshold  0x100% \